 Organic butternut

-Organic butternut, grown in a compost-heap produces amazing fruit.
-I have known for years that plenty of humus makes for nutritious vegetables but this year it was brought home spectacularly.
+Organic butternut grown in a compost-heap produces amazing fruit.
+I have known for years that plenty of humus makes for nutritious vegetables but this season it was brought home spectacularly.

 In fact it creates quite a problem because the winter squash totally took over ownership of the compost heap.
 To the extent that we are unable to use the humus in the beds for where it was destined; the dark-green leafy veggies like kale, spinach and broccoli.